tbensky/PrologScheduling/README.md

 # Solving a scheduling problem using Prolog using Constraint Logic Programming (CLP)

-This is a simple and step-by-step example of how to use Prolog and constraint logic programmig (CLP) in a classroom scheduling application.
-In particular, we want to schedule a list of classes into some (minimal) number of rooms.
+This is a and step-by-step example of how to use Prolog and constraint logic programmig (CLP) in a classroom scheduling application.
+In particular, we want to schedule a list of 200 classes  into some (minimal) number of rooms.

 ## Funny realization